adgx/FaceMocap/README.md

 - [ ] Import/Check 3th party modules: OpenCV and Metapipe
 - [ ] Define an reference face armature
+- [ ] Posibility to create a facial mesh from Metapipe output
 - [ ] Check if just present on the scene the armature
 - [ ] Make a GUI for the add-on
 - [ ] Use openCV and Metapipe in way to obtain data from the FaceMesh model